formalabstracts/formalabstracts/sphinx/Green-Tao_theorem.rst

     lim sup N → ∞ card( A ∩ [ 1 , N ] ) / π ( N ) > 0,

-    then for all positive integers k, the set A contains infinitely many arithmetic progressions of length k.
+    then for all positive integers k, the set A contains infinitely many increasing arithmetic progressions of length k.

 preformally ::